The government owes £1.8 trillion, up from about £1 trillion in 2009/10.

 UK insurance companies and pension funds own over a quarter: about 28%.

-The Bank of England owns about 23%, just under a quarter.
+The Bank of England owns 25%, a quarter.

-Other UK financial institutions like banks own about 17%, just over a sixth.
+Other UK financial institutions like banks own about 15%, just under a sixth.

 Another quarter of the government’s debts, about 27%, are owed to foreign institutions.
 That’s called the UK’s external debt, and the interest payments go outside the UK.